JavenCao/Thala_Rescue_workflow/README.md

       vi submit.sh(change the target PBS scripts)
       sh submit.sh

-This workflow is designed on clusters managed by PBS, for non-PBS servers, users are suggested to combine the PBS scritps into a single bash script before running the commands.
+This workflow is designed for clusters managed by PBS, for non-PBS servers, users can still run these scripts in bash(sh):

+    cd Bam_file/Sample1
+    sh Rescue_phase_Sample1.pbs